 Compounded Semaglutide Cost in 2026: The Honest Breakdown

-Compounded semaglutide ranges from $149 to $399 per month in 2026, depending on provider, dose, and commitment tier.
-Brand-name Wegovy is around $1,349 per month.
-Here is the honest cost breakdown.
+Compounded semaglutide runs $179 for the first month and $249 to $399 per month after in 2026, depending on provider, dose, and commitment tier.
+Here is the honest cost breakdown, what the price should include, and the fees to watch for, updated June 2026.

 Majesta Health Medical TeamMedically Reviewed